-PeerStreet Review: How does PeerStreet work?
+PeerStreet Review: How Does PeerStreet Work?

 Real estate crowdfunding is a source for obtaining capital or taking out a real estate loan.
-This form of financing uses social media sites, such as Twitter, LinkedIn, and Facebook, and the Internet, to interest investors in funding loans with a reasonable interest rate for businesses and real estate.
+This form of financing uses social media sites, such as Twitter, LinkedIn, Facebook, and the Internet to interest investors in funding loans with a reasonable interest rate for businesses and real estate.

-As a result, investment opportunities arise when you have this type of set-up.
-This is because the interest rate is typically lower on the loan and the chances for default are lower.
+As a result, investment opportunities arise when you have this type of setup.
+This is because the interest rate is typically lower on the loan, and the chances for default are lower.

-This History of Equity Crowdfunding
+The History of Equity Crowdfunding

 In the traditional sense, equity crowdfunding was, at one time, open primarily to accredited investors.
-Accredited investors included pension plans, insurance companies, banks, or affluent individuals who had a net worth over $1,00,000.
+Accredited investors included pension plans, insurance companies, banks, or affluent individuals with a net worth over $1,00,000.

 By using the platform, you can receive a higher interest rate on a number of loans and still stay protected if one loan goes into foreclosure.
 PeerStreet charges also are minimal, thereby making the platform an ideal venue for a first-time accredited investor with a smaller minimum investment and less sizeable net worth.

-What is the Loan-to-Value Ratio for Peerstreet loans?
+What is the Loan-to-Value Ratio for PeerStreet loans?

-As a result, accredited investors have a senior claim on the real property should loans in a bankruptcy take place, the real estate goes into default, or a real estate debt must be paid.
+As a result, accredited investors have a senior claim on the property should a bankruptcy take place, the real estate goes into default, or a real estate debt must be paid.

-Instead, investors are investing in bridge loans that last for a period of 6 to 24 months.
+Instead, investors are investing in bridge loans that last for a period of six to 24 months.
 As a result, fix-and-flip financing is an investing feature of many of the loans PeerStreet offers on its site.

 So, how does PeerStreet make money on the loans featured for investors?

-Because PeerStreet represents a debt-crowdfunding investing source for loans, it makes money by charging a servicing fee on each loan produced by third party private lenders.
+Because PeerStreet represents a debt-crowdfunding investing source for loans, it makes money by charging a servicing fee on each loan produced by third-party private lenders.

 This servicing fee is taken out in the spread between the interest charged to borrowers and the interest paid to investors for loans on the PeerStreet site.
 The amount usually ranges between 0.25% and 1.00% for all featured loans.

-While Peer Street and its third party private lenders do charge borrowers other fees for loans, the low minimum servicing fee is really the only charge that affects investors who are investing in loans on PeerStreet.
+While Peer Street and its third-party private lenders do charge borrowers other fees for loans, the low minimum servicing fee is really the only charge that affects investors who are investing in loans on PeerStreet.

-PeerStreet Review: Is PeerStreet legit?
+PeerStreet Review: Is PeerStreet Legit?

 As a real estate investing source, you can feel confident about investing in loans on the PeerStreet site.
 Like any real estate P2P lending site, you always have the risk of default or foreclosure on loans listed on the site.

 Johnson previously worked as an attorney in the fields of technology and real estate investing.
-His goal was to create a transparent business in an industry that previously had little in the way of this type of influence when providing loans in the real estate field.
+His goal was to create a transparent business in an industry that once had little in the way of this type of influence when providing loans in the real estate field.

-PeerStreet Review: Is PeerStreet safe?
+PeerStreet Review: Is PeerStreet Safe?

-Around 7% of the loans were over 90 days late and 0.67% were real estate owned (REO).
+Around 7% of the loans were over 90 days late, and 0.67% were real estate owned (REO).
 (REO loans represent properties where the real estate has gone through foreclosure, but the property has not yet been sold).

 Further statistical data shows that about 3% of the 4,924 represented loans had gone into default.